astrivant/polyad/docs/graphs/replication.md

 Each instance retains its own connectivity configuration.
 Shared count changes regenerate that instance's edges using its effective count.
-Editing other fields of a reusable definition, including connectivity, follows the normal definition replacement lifecycle rather than the count-only scaling path.
+Editing other fields of a reusable definition, including connectivity, follows the normal definition replacement lifecycle.
+Replica-count edits use the scaling path.

 The generated `spec.replicaSource` pins the reusable group's name and UID.
 The operator rejects a missing or recreated source.
 On a generated instance, set